About the JRSO scheme

 - ask students to nominate representatives

-If you have any queries about the application form or the scheme in general, please contact the Safe and Sustainable Travel Division Promotion and Outreach branch.
+If you have any queries about the application form or the scheme in general, please contact the Safe and Accessible Travel Division Promotion and Outreach branch.